Mohammed-Fadul/media/README.md

 Horizontal flow patterns in an aquifer are distorted by boreholes due to the well screen effect.
-This effect is caused by convergence of the flow field due to contrasts in hydraulic conductivity between the aquifer and the inside of the well (Figure 7.2).
+This effect is caused by convergence of the flow field due to contrasts in hydraulic conductivity between the aquifer and the inside of the well .
 A dimensionless correction factor $\alpha$ can be used to account for this distortion:
 ![](alpha.jpg)